-Dr. deFilippi has an active clinical research program in collaboration with cardiologists, nephrologists, emergency medicine physicians and clinical chemists throughout the country evaluating how blood tests can be best used to identify patients with kidney disease may best benefit from further heart tests or treatments.
+Dr. deFilippi has an active clinical research program in collaboration with cardiologists, nephrologists, emergency medicine physicians, and clinical chemists throughout the country evaluating how blood tests can be best used to identify patients with kidney disease and how such patients may benefit from further heart tests or treatments.

-Currently Dr deFilippi is conducting several multi-center studies to establish novel uses for several established blood based cardiac biomarkers and evaluating the utility of several new cardiac markers.
-The focus is on those with underlying renal disease and identifying significant coronary disease in asymptomatic, but potentially higher-risk populations such as the elderly.
+Currently Dr. deFilippi is conducting several multi-center studies to establish novel uses for several established blood based cardiac biomarkers and evaluating the utility of several new cardiac markers.
+The focus is on those with underlying renal disease and identifying significant coronary disease in asymptomatic but potentially higher-risk populations such as the elderly.

 Faculty members: Update your contact information and create a profile.